KevinHardy-Cooper/VApp/README.md

 6. Start the local MySQL server: `mysql -u root -p` for Mac/Linux, `winpty mysql -u root -p` for Windows.
 7. Run `npm install`
 8. Run `npm start` to actually run the application.
-9. Visit [http://localhost:3000/](http://localhost:3000/) or another endpoint of your choice.
+9. Now you have a choice to make: You can use the client-side of the application via the server by visiting [http://localhost:3000/](http://localhost:3000/) or another endpoint of your choice on this port, or you can see the Vue.js front-end by going to [http://localhost:8080/](http://localhost:8080/) or another endpoint of your choice on this port (note to set up this front-end server, to follow the README in the front-end/ directory).
 10. All done!

 ## How To Setup The Database